Reviews You Can Rely On

 Our experts have lit up the night for 10 years, testing over 50 of the best lanterns available.
 For this review, we purchased 24 top models to test side-by-side.
 We have traveled coast to coast with these lanterns, camping at state and national parks.
 We have hiked deep into the backcountry and sat through some power outages at home.
 We looked at several important qualities of each light, including brightness, battery life, features, and weight, to assess overall performance for ultralight backpackers and casual campers alike.
 Our comprehensive review highlights all-stars and budget-friendly bargains to help you find the best lantern for your needs and budget.

 We also offer deep-dive reviews into other camping gear.
-We've done rigorous testing in our solar charger review to help you keep your devices powered, and we can help you select goods like the best camping chair, a highly-efficient camp stove, or a top-rated camping tent big enough for the whole family.
+We've done rigorous testing in our solar charger review to help you keep your devices powered, and we can help you select goods like camping chair, a highly-efficient camp stove, or a top-rated camping tent big enough for the whole family.
 Our reviews will help you choose the best gear to make the most of your next camping trip.
 We've also tested and outlined our favorite backyard fire pits to find the right one for your space.

 Editor's Note: We updated our lantern review with specs tables for our award picks on October 1, 2024.